ome/ngff/rfc/5/index.md

 The order of the `"axes"` list matters and defines the index of each array dimension and coordinates for points in that coordinate system.
-For the above example, the `"x"` dimension is the first dimension.
 The "dimensionality" of a coordinate system is indicated by the length of its "axes" array.
 The "volume_micrometers" example coordinate system above is three dimensional (3D).

 The axes of a coordinate system (see below) give information about the types, units, and other properties of the coordinate